 “Amid a sustained period of stagnant rates, top-performing large commercial insurers have set themselves apart from the competition by offering a wider variety of coverage options and services to meet the specific risk needs of their customers,” said David Pieffer, P/C Insurance Practice Lead at J.D.
 Power.
 “While we expect rates to start rising in certain catastrophe-exposed lines for 2018 after the heavy catastrophic losses experienced during the 2017 hurricane season, the customer expectation for tailored product offerings has now become a critical part of the business insurance product mix.”

 Some findings of the study:

-- Variety of program offerings drives overall increase in customer satisfaction: Overall customer satisfaction with large commercial insurers is 761 (on a 1,000-point scale), up 7 index points from 2016.
-The overall improvement is largely due to a 10-point increase in satisfaction with program offerings.
+- Variety of program offerings drives overall increase in customer satisfaction: Overall customer satisfaction with large commercial insurers is 761, up 7 points from 2016.
+The improvement is largely due to a 10-point increase in satisfaction with program offerings.

-- Cyber insurance presents challenges, opportunity: P&C insurers wrote $1.35 billion in premiums for cyber insurance in 2016, a 35% increase from 2015.
+- Cyber insurance presents challenges, opportunity: P&C insurers wrote $1.35 billion in premiums for cyber insurance in 2016, a 35 percent increase from 2015.
 Yet, data breach/cybercrime programs are among the lowest-rated programs in 2017, averaging 7.56 on a 10-point scale.
-Among top concerns of commercial insurance customers are gaps related to security; loss prevention and risk control; business interruption; and remediation.
+Among top concerns of commercial insurance customers are: gaps related to security; loss prevention and risk control; business interruption; and remediation.

-- Commercial insurance customers less likely to become brand advocates: Net Promoter Scores, which measure the likelihood that a customer will recommend a product or service, are much lower among commercial insurance customers than they are for services such as business utilities or personal auto insurance.
+- Commercial insurance customers are less likely to become brand advocates: Net Promoter Scores, which measure the likelihood that a customer will recommend a product or service, are much lower among commercial insurance customers than for services like business utilities or personal auto insurance.